NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1LastParticleWithout.md

 ---

-title: "Rivet::LastParticleWithout"
+title: 'struct Rivet::LastParticleWithout'
-summary: "Determine whether a particle is the last in a decay chain not to meet the cut/function. "
+description: "Determine whether a particle is the last in a decay chain not to meet the cut/function. "

 ---